octopus-investments/code-conventions/react.md

 ```

 #### 4.Methods
-- when passing methods to subcomponents, we have to ensure that they have the right thiswhen they’re called (e.g. this.handleSubmit.bind(this))
 - ES6 arrow function approach makes this more simpler and cleaner (also, with arrow functions we avoid any unexpected behaviours, which are not necessarily handled automatically with other approaches)

 ```jsx